-Dedicated in 1883 and so having served the Tufts University community for over 130 years, Goddard Chapel continues to act as a vibrant center for spiritual and ethical life at the heart of the Tufts University campus.
-Slight modifications have been made over time to make the fullest use of Goddard Chapel as a center for spiritual, intellectual, and musical convergence at Tufts, and yet careful efforts have been made to preserve (and in some cases restore and enhance) its original appearance and beauty.
+Dedicated in 1883, Goddard Chapel serves as a vibrant center for spiritual and ethical life at the heart of the Tufts University campus.
+Slight modifications have been made over time to make the fullest use of Goddard Chapel as a center for spiritual, intellectual, and musical convergence at Tufts, and yet careful efforts have been made to preserve (and as needed to restore and enhance) its original appearance and beauty.
 Goddard Chapel is an icon, a treasure, and a gift to the Tufts community and to all who visit here.
 Not only is it a unique example of late 19th century sacred architecture, but it continues to be a place that welcomes any and all into the hospitality and care of this university.

-Of course, as a building, Goddard Chapel would not have been possible without a series of gifts from the college’s early supporters.
-Mary Goddard, also known for her role in the founding of Goddard College (a small liberal arts school in Vermont) generously contributed $25,000 towards the chapel’s construction in honor of her late husband, Thomas Goddard.
-Other donations came from Tufts alumni with the expectation that the chapel would simultaneously serve as a memorial chapel for the college.
+Of course, as a building, Goddard Chapel would not have been possible without a series of gifts from the college's early supporters.
+Mary Goddard, also known for her role in the founding of Goddard College (a liberal arts college in Vermont) generously contributed $25,000 towards the chapel's construction in honor of her late husband, Tufts trustee Thomas Goddard.
+Other donations came from Tufts alumni with the expectation that the chapel would also serve as a memorial chapel.
 Actual construction costs for Goddard Chapel reached $43,777.33.

 At the time of its dedication, Goddard Chapel was much-admired by Boston-area newspapers and magazines for both its exterior and interior design.
 Architect J. Phillip Rinn, who subsequently designed Barnum Hall and a portion of the Metcalf Dormitory at Tufts, chose Lombardic Romanesque style for the chapel.
 Indeed, both the chapel's hundred foot bell tower and its cloister, a covered porch on the chapel's east side, are distinctly Romanesque features.
 The exterior stone for the chapel, a blue-gray slate, was quarried locally in Somerville.
 Rinn's plans for the chapel included ivy to cover or "soften" the austerity of the stone-work.